 Lecturer / Senior Lecturer

 Dr Colombo's main contributions to teaching at NTU are in the field of Biochemistry, Cell Biology and Clinical Biochemistry.
 Dr Colombo is Module leader for Clinical Biochemistry (Level Two) and also lectures in other undergraduate modules (e.g. Metabolism and its control, Level Two).
-Teaching and research interests include the regulation of central metabolism during cell proliferation, its role in epigenetics and, the mitochondrial function and its role in the onset of pathology.
+Teaching and research interests include the regulation of central metabolism during cell proliferation, its role in epigenetics and, the mitochondrial function and the onset of pathology.

 - Senior Research Postdoc- Wolfson Institute for Biomedical Research, University College London, London (2004-2013)